 Aging in Place at Home

-Over 75 percent of Americans above the age of 50 would prefer to stay in their own homes as they age, and it’s easy to understand why.
-There are several valuable pros that make this option appealing to so many.
+Over 75 percent of Americans above the age of 50 would prefer to stay in their own homes as they age.
+It’s easy to understand why.
+There are several valuable pros that make this option appealing to so many,

 - Comfort and familiarity: Staying in a comfortable, familiar, well-loved place can help ease any uncertainty or fears about aging.